 Indira Park Hyderabad is conveniently located on one side of Hussain Sagar Lake on Lower Tank Bund Road.
-When I planned to walk around this area, I wanted to walk from here till Birla Temple on top of a nearby hill.
+When I planned to walk around this area, I wanted to walk from here to Birla Temple on top of a nearby hill.
 But the park was so peaceful that I ended up walking there for close to 2 hours and abandoned the rest of the plans.
-The park was a pleasant surprise with its well marked tree-lined walk ways.
+The park was a pleasant surprise with its well marked tree-lined walkways.
 The rich orange Gulmohar trees, various colorful flowers peeping out from here and there and a small lake in the middle.

 Indira Park, Hyderabad